Wildfire Relief:

 If you have any questions regarding this program or how to get involved, please email us at info@theplusmeproject.org.

-• We will produce a physical book that features a collection of stories written by the participants of the workshops.
+We will produce a physical book that features a collection of stories written by the participants of the workshops, preserving their voices as part of the historical record of the 2025 LA Wildfires.

 Explore our past publications here: Pandemic Perspectives + Our Voices.

-• The celebration is currently being planned for August 2026.
+The book launch is currently being planned for August 2026.
 We will provide more information as the date approaches.